Proper actions and decompositions in equivariant K-theory: Additional proofs regarding the assumption (K)

+We already said (see remark \ref{nota1}) that compact and discrete groups satisfy the collection of axioms we called assumption (K) when one takes care of the class of topological spaces where they act on.
+In this section we would discuss when the assumption (K) is still fulfilled for a large class of Lie groups.
+At this very instant, our goal is to prove that the classes of almost connected and linear Lie groups also satisfy the assumption (K).
+In order to do it, we will use the following equivalent assumption for a Lie group $G$:

-It was proved in \cite{Phil2}, Lemma 2.2, that $(AN)$ implies that the equivariant K-theory $K_G(X)$ is a $G$-cohomology theory.
-We remark that if every central extension $\tilde{G}$ of $G$ by $S^1$ satisfies $(AN)$, it also implies $(K)$ as defined in Section \ref{proper$K$-theory}.
-Also, $(AN)$ is closely related to the property of being \emph{Bredon-compatible}, defined by J. Cantarero in \cite{canta} and \cite{cantat} for representable grupoids.
-We use $(AN)$ here because it happens to be easier to verify it for some particular cases. \begin{thm} Let be an extension of Lie groups, where $A$ is compact.
+It was proved in \cite{Phil2}, Lemma 2.2, that assumption (AN) implies that the equivariant K-theory $K_G(X)$ is a $G$-cohomology theory.
+It is a very well-known fact that for torsion twistings, the associated twisted K-theory is a subring of a nontwisted K-theory represented by a central extension $\tilde{G}$ of $G$ by $S^1$.
+Then if this central extension satisfies assumtion (AN), it also satisfies assumption (K) as defined in Section \ref{proper$K$-theory}.
+Also, assumption (AN) is closely related to the property of being \emph{Bredon-compatible}, defined by J. Cantarero in \cite{canta} and \cite{cantat} for representable groupoids.
+We use assumpion (AN) here because it happens to be easier to verify it for some particular cases. \begin{thm} Let be an extension of Lie groups, where $A$ is compact.
 If $G$ satisfies $(AN)$ then $Q$ also does. \begin{proof} Let $E\to X$ be a $Q$-vector bundle over a $Q$-space $X$. $X$ is a $G$-space via the map $\pi$.
 Note that this action restricted to the subgroup $A$ is trivial.
 Similarly, the vector bundle $E$ can be seen as a $G$-vector bundle.
-As $G$ satisfies $(AN)$, for the vector bundle $E$ regarded as a $G$-vector bundle there exists a finite-dimensional $G$-representation $V$ and a finite-dimensional $G$-vector bundle $F \rightarrow X$ such that there is an isomorphism of $G$-vector bundles $E \oplus F \cong X \times V$.
+As $G$ satisfies assumption (AN), for the vector bundle $E$ regarded as a $G$-vector bundle there exists a finite-dimensional $G$-representation $V$ and a finite-dimensional $G$-vector bundle $F \rightarrow X$ such that there is an isomorphism of $G$-vector bundles $E \oplus F \cong X \times V$.
 As the group $A$ acts trivially on the space $X$, the image of $E$ (regarded as a $G$-vector bundle) via the natural morphism $\phi: K_G(X)\to K_{Q}(X/A)=K_Q(X)$ is the vector bundle $E$ itself.
 Since the application $\phi$ is a ring homomorphism, as $Q$-vector bundles.
-This proves that $(AN)$ holds for $Q$. \end{proof} \end{thm}
+This proves that assumption (AN) holds for $Q$. \end{proof} \end{thm}